mcastling/mcastling.github.io/NUItutorials/visuals.md

 When the button is disabled, background, button and selected visuals are replaced by their disabled visuals.

-The [styling tutorial](styling.md) explains how to build up and transition visuals for the button states using JSON stylesheets.
+The [styling tutorial](styling.md) explains how to build up and transition visuals, for the button states using JSON stylesheets.

 <a name="visualproperties"></a>
 ### Visual Properties